NUOPTIMA

 Here is a quick tip to bring your CPC down.

 Pro Tip: Aim for a quality score between 7-9 for highly competitive commercial keywords[2].
 Prioritize quality keywords with a proven track record of generating relevant clicks and conversions.
 Refine your negative keyword list to prevent irrelevant searches from triggering your ads and inflating your CPC.
 Explore location targeting to focus your campaigns on areas with lower average CPCs.
+To take your campaigns to the next level, consider working with a specialized Google Ads agency that can help optimize your strategies for better results.

 3: Impressions